ligoj/bootstrap/README.md

 - Convention over Code for everything: light webpack, http error code, CDI, Java9 named parameters
 - RBAC with URL based authorization and dynamic roles
 - Exception to REST/HTTP code mapping
-- Advanced JAX-RS validation
+- Advanced RS validation
-- Tuned Jackson configuration for minified playload and validation
+- Tuned Jackson configuration for minified payload and validation
 - Test powered with CSV data load to/from JPA entities
 - TDD ready with pre-built asserts with Mockito and Wiremock
 - Optional encrypted properties support and database configuration with Jasypt